thanhtamphung/bio_infomatics_analysis/Burden_test/readme.md

 3/ Uncompress data and put it into the input folder (Lithiasis)

-4/ Specify parameters and run burdentest.ipynb
+4/ Specify parameters and run burdentest_24apr.py OR burdentest_24apr.ipynb

 ## Output